btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_two.md

 ### Universal Access Modules

-Most of the Linux distributions have similar accessibility features, and they can be customized with a configuration module found in the settings manager that come with the desktop environment.
+Most of the Linux distributions have similar accessibility features, and they can be customized with a configuration module found in the settings manager that comes with the desktop environment.

-For instance, in [`GNOME`], they are available through the accessiblity settings module `Universal Access`.  [`KDE`] and others have them in different places and through other names, but they are all provide a core set of functionality that help people with all kinds of disabillities (for example, replace the audial bell with a visual one).
+For instance, in [`GNOME`], they are available through the accessiblity settings module `Universal Access`.  [`KDE`] and others have them in different places and through other names, but they all provide a core set of functionality that help people with all kinds of disabillities (for example, replace the audial bell with a visual one).

 ### Keyboard

 The following features address accessibility issues that help with mobility difficulties with key combinations, key auto repeat rate and unintended key presses, which can all be significant obstacles for users with reduced hand mobility.

-> The slow keys, stick keys, bounce keys and mouse keys are accessibility features provided by `AccessX`, a resource within the `X` keyboard extension of the `X` Window System.  `AccessX` settings can also be modified from the command line, with the `xkbset` command.
+> The slow keys, sticky keys, bounce keys and mouse keys are accessibility features provided by `AccessX`, a resource within the `X` keyboard extension of the `X` Window System.  `AccessX` settings can also be modified from the command line, with the [`xkbset`] command.
 >
 > In addition, things like keyboard rate can be set with [`kbdrate`].